(Issue)

 specification.
 Each algorithm takes a color origin-color

-, and a string
+, and a known color

 , and returns a color output-color